dfmoralesb/MPE_tutorials/tutorials/ML.md

 The partition file specifies the kind of partition `DNA` a unique name of each partition (e.g., `4744.ortho.aln.clipkit;` this is just the name of the original alignment file), and the size of each partition (i.e., the range of each partition in the alignment).

 * To tell IQ-TREE to determine the ideal partitioning scheme itself, we need to use the options `-m MFP --merge`.
-This tells IQ-TREE to perform model selection on each partition and combine similar partition to find the best scheme.
-This uses the implementation of Kalyaanamoorthy et al. ([2017](http://dx.doi.org/10.1038/nmeth.4285))
+This tells IQ-TREE to perform model selection on each partition and combine similar partitions to find the best scheme.
+This uses the implementation of Kalyaanamoorthy et al., ([2017](http://dx.doi.org/10.1038/nmeth.4285))

 * As in the individual gene tree, we are going to use an ultrafast bootstrap procedure with the `-B` option.